platformsh/platformsh-docs/docs/src/dedicated/overview/upgrading.md

 weight: 6
 sidebarTitle: "Upgrading"
 description: |
     Platform.sh Dedicated Generation 1 projects (created prior to October 2017) used a separate Git repository for Production and Staging.
-That also necessitated running most configuration changes through a ticket, and maintaining separate SSH credentials for each environment.
+That also necessitated running most configuration changes through a ticket and maintaining separate SSH credentials for each environment.
 ---

 {{< description >}}